html-next/vertical-collection/README.md

 ### Svelte Everything

-If it can be trimmer, smoke-and-mirrors likes to trim it.
+If it can be trimmer, vertical-collection likes to trim it.

 ## Status